Artist statement

 Group Exhibitions and screenings

-2021 Kinesthesia festival, selected video work, Middlesex University, in partnership with Independent Dance, London and online.
+2021 Kinesthesia festival, selected video work, Middlesex University, in partnership with Independent Dance, London

 2018 ’Retreat: this is not a holiday’, group exhibition and solo performance, curated by Michael Whitby and Sarah Bowden, Hardwick Gallery, Cheltenham

 2017 ‘Portes Ouvertes’, group exhibition with Simon Faithfull, Briac Lepretre, Caroline McCarthy, Guillaume Pinard, Babeth Rambault, Roy Voss, Minoterie21, Brittany, France.
-Curated by Alun Williams and Claire Lestevan.
+Curated by Alun Williams & Claire Lestevan.

 2017 ’Production Show: Artists House’, group exhibition, Eastside Projects, Birmingham.